lealbaugh/jvns-redesign/source/_posts/2014-03-01-pair-programming.markdown

 programming, but you can also pair on other things, like writing documentation!

+Here's a way to think about it.
+When you're programming, you might ask someone to come over to your computer and talk about some code with you.
+Or a bug, or a design issue you're trying to work out.
+Pair programming is like that, but for longer (like an hour).

-Here are a few ways to think about pairing:
+A few things I like about pairing:

 1. You can timebox your pairing sessions, and have a specific goal:
    "We're going to work for 1 hour on refactoring this library".